NoriginMedia/Norigin-Spatial-Navigation/README.md

 ## Restricting focus to a certain component boundaries
 Sometimes you don't want the focus to leave your component, for example when displaying a Popup, you don't want the focus to go to a component underneath the Popup.
-This can be enabled with `isFocusBoundary` flag passed to the `useFocusable` hook.
+This can be enabled with `isFocusBoundary` prop passed to the `useFocusable` hook.

 ```jsx
 import React, { useEffect } from 'react';